 Intellectual and Financial Capital for Private Companies

-Our proprietary network, developed over 40 years, includes thousands of domestic and foreign, present and former, C level executives, banks, crowdfunders, private equity funds, venture capitalists, family offices and high net worth individuals ("Angels").
+Our proprietary network includes thousands of domestic and foreign, present and former, C level executives, value-add angels, private equity funds, venture capitalists, and family offices.
 These investors. who usually invest a minuimum of $1 Million, will consider an investment in start-ups, early stage or mature businesses with the following qualities: